-- · Focusing on collection of principal balances only; - · Scaled back our investment in and support for non-core brands; - · Focused marketing and brand development activities on significantly growing Lowell and owned brands; - Restructured our organization and identified operating, selling and administrative expense cost efficiencies; - Developed Lowell Farm Services to add revenue, cash flow generation and potential flower sourcing through processing third party flower; - In 2022 and 2023 we reduced headcount and significantly decreased our seasonal workforce as we focus on necessary infrastructure to support our current operations; - In 2023, re-negotiating leases on facility space, including leasing more economically feasible facilities in Los Angeles and selling and leasing back our processing facility; and - · In January 2024, exited our cultivation facility to take advantage of profitably sourcing flower from multiple third party sources.
-Refer to 'Recent Developments.'
+- · Focusing on collection of principal balances only; - Scaled back our investment in and support for non-core brands; - · Reduced spending on marketing and brand development activities focusing primarily on growing Lowell and owned brands; - · Restructured our organization and identified operating, selling and administrative expense cost efficiencies; - · Focusing Lowell Farm Services on revenue and cash flow generation, and potential flower sourcing through processing third party flower while reducing labor and overhead expenses; - · We reduced headcount and eliminated our seasonal workforce as we focus on necessary infrastructure to support our current operations; - · In 2023, re-negotiating leases on facility space, including leasing more economically feasible facilities in Los Angeles and selling and leasing back our processing facility; and - In January 2024, exited our cultivation facility to take advantage of profitably sourcing flower from multiple third party sources.
+Refer to 'Recent Developments.' - · Focusing on raising funding to drive revenue growth associated with our retail management services agreements.
+Refer to Recent Developments."